joshspeagle/dynesty/docs/source/dynamic.rst

 is the (normalized) evidence weight, :math:`\hat{\mathcal{Z}}_{\textrm{upper}}
 = \hat{\mathcal{Z}} + \Delta\hat{\mathcal{Z}}` is the estimated upper limit
 on the total evidence, and :math:`K_i` is the number of live points at :math:`X_i`.
-In other words, the importantance of a given point for estimating the posterior is just proportional to the amount that a given sample contributes to our estimate of the posterior at the current iteration, while the importance of a given point for estimating the
+In other words, the importance of a given point for estimating the posterior is just proportional to the amount that a given sample contributes to our estimate of the posterior at the current iteration, while the importance of a given point for estimating the